 Given clear ownership and overarching goals, people should be able to self-organize.

 HBR’s article “Beyond the Holacracy Hype”) discusses pros and cons.

 Enable engineering to gain customer perspective and contribute to product development, and release pressure when product backs up, by clearly identifying channels for bottom up innovation.

 Identify acceptable deploy channels for individuals, eg spend 20% of your time on self-motivated projects; attend internal “entrepreneur school” to associate with other independent developers and learn best practices; define a “labs” channel to enable low-friction deployment without polluting the main product offering; publish to your blog with this disclaimer and your github with this license.

 Encourage sample app development.
 (Hopefully, a team’s tooling will be the most efficient option, but if not it’s feedback.)

 Publish feature prioritization so side-projects have an “on ramp” back.

 This relates to product ownership in that an engineer working on a side project is her own customer.

-Provide folks doing focused work with uninterrupted time, eg “no-meeting Thursdays”, biasing to Mondays and Fridays for meetings, etc. Paul Graham’s “Maker’s Schedule, Manager’s Schedule” and Joel Spolsky’s “Task Switches Considered Harmful” describe this well.
+Provide folks doing focused work with uninterrupted time, eg “no-meeting Thursdays”, cancelling meetings for hackweek, etc. Paul Graham’s “Maker’s Schedule, Manager’s Schedule” and Joel Spolsky’s “Task Switches Considered Harmful” describe this well.

 Treat internal infrastructure as a product, complete with office hours, support rotations, documentation, SLAs, etc, to enable efficient application development on that infra.
 Mark McBride discusses this in the “Teammates as Customers” section of his post Coworkers Will Become Customers—It’s a Good Thing.